 Now zoom back to 50Kb.
-Turn off the ChIP-seq tracks and turn on the "T.b. mRNAseq Blood Form and Procyclic Form Coverage (Cross)" track (4 subtracks).
+Turn off the ChIP-Seq tracks and turn on the "T.b. mRNAseq Blood Form and Procyclic Form Coverage (Cross)" track (4 subtracks).
 Move to the region around 0.6Mbs of the chromosome (you should be on chromosome 2) and turn on all four subtracks.
-Take note of the blue and grey bars in the coverage plots.
+Take note of the black and grey bars in the coverage plots.
 What do you think the grey bars indicate?

-- Now zoom out to 100Kb do you see a difference between the blood forms and procyclics? - Zoom into a gene that looks like it is differentially regulated.
+- Now zoom out to 100Kb do you see a difference between the blood forms and procyclics? - Zoom in to a gene that looks like it is differentially expressed.
 What are your conclusions?
+Are the reads supported by unique, non-unique reads?